-Purpose: The Respiratory Care Department offers a two-year program that prepares individuals for an allied health specialty in the clinical care and management of respiratory disorders.
+ACC's Process Technology program prepares students entering this demanding field.
+Degree: Associate Degree in Applied Science (A.A.S.)
+Length: 21 months Purpose: The Respiratory Care Department offers a two-year program that prepares individuals for an allied health specialty in the clinical care and management of respiratory disorders.
 They will possess advanced, intensive-care skills to assess, monitor and evaluate adult, pediatric and neonatal patients on mechanical ventilation.
 Respiratory therapists practice in a variety of settings, including intensive care units, neonatal/pediatric special care areas, general hospital floors, emergency/trauma units, extended care and rehabilitation facilities, and the home care environment.
 Respiratory Care courses consist of classroom, laboratory and supervised hospital experience.
 Graduates of the associate degree program may become Registered Respiratory Therapists (RRT) by passing the Entry Level Exam and the Advanced Practitioners Exam.
 Texas, along with many states, requires that respiratory care practitioners obtain a state license to practice respiratory care.
-The program is affiliated with several community hospitals including Ben Taub, Texas Children's, Memorial-Hermann, UTMB-Galveston and eleven other clinical
+The program is affiliated with several community hospitals including Ben Taub, Texas Children's, Memorial-Hermann, UTMB-Galveston and eleven other clinical affiliates.
 The registry program is fully accredited by the Committee on Accreditation for Respiratory Care (CoARC) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Admission Requirements:

-To be considered for admission to the respiratory care program, the applicant must:

-a. be a high school or GED graduate

-b. make application to ACC and fulfill the admission requirements, including TASP make application to the respiratory care program

-- submit official transcripts of all previous college work to both the Respiratory Care Department and ACC Records Office. - applicants are required to demonstrate an understanding of the responsibilities and duties of the profession through observation and discussion with a practicing therapist.
-Contact the director for details. - score 19 or higher on ACT composite or minimum combined math/verbal SAT score of 713 if taken prior to April 1, 1995 or SAT score of 870 if taken prior to April 1, 1995. - complete a physical examination which includes a chest x-ray, TB skin test, and immunizations upon acceptance to the program.

-h. not currently be on suspension or academic probation from ACC or another college or university.

-- 2. Any science or respiratory care course completed more than five years prior to the student being accepted may not satisfy requirements for a degree in respiratory care. - Transfer students must complete the following:

-a. meet the above admission criteria

-- have a cumulative GPA of 2.0 or higher on all courses being transferred into the respiratory care curriculum. - provide the ACC Records Office with an official transcript from each institution attended - provide the Respiratory Care Department with a copy of transcript from each institution attended - provide the Respiratory Care Department with a description and/or syllabus of each course being considered for transfer not currently be on suspension or academic probation from another college f.

-- credit will be given for support courses equivalent to those included in the respiratory care program at ACC as determined by examination of the syllabus of the transfer course.
+1. To be considered for admission to the respiratory care program, the applicant must: a. be a high school or GED graduate b. make application to ACC and fulfill the admission requirements, including TASP c. make application to the respiratory care program - d. submit official transcripts of all previous college work to both the Respiratory Care Department and ACC Records Office. - e. applicants are required to demonstrate an understanding of the responsibilities and duties of the profession through observation and discussion with a practicing therapist.
+Contact the director for details. - f. score 19 or higher on ACT composite or minimum combined math/verbal SAT score of 713 if taken prior to April 1, 1995 or SAT score of 870 if taken prior to April 1, 1995, or complete BIOL 2401 and ENGL 1301 with a grade no lower than a "C" prior to admission in lieu of the ACT/SAT exam. - g. complete a physical examination which includes a chest x-ray, TB skin test, and immunizations upon acceptance to the program. h. not currently be on suspension or academic probation from ACC or another college or university. - 2.
+Any science or respiratory care course completed more than five years prior to the student being accepted may not satisfy requirements for a degree in respiratory care. - 3.
+Transfer students must complete the following: a. meet the above admission criteria - b. have a cumulative GPA of 2.0 or higher on all courses being transferred into the respiratory care curriculum. - c. provide the ACC Records Office with an official transcript from each institution attended - d. provide the Respiratory Care Department with a copy of transcript from each institution attended - e. provide the Respiratory Care Department with a description and/or syllabus of each course being considered for transfer f. not currently be on suspension or academic probation from another college - g. credit will be given for support courses equivalent to those included in the respiratory care program at ACC as determined by examination of the syllabus of the transfer course.
 A grade of C or higher must have been earned in transfer courses. - h.
 Must complete a minimum of 24 semester hours at ACC in order to be considered a graduate. - 4.
-A new class begins each August.
+Early entry program starts in May.
+Regular program begins in August.
 Alternate Enrollment: